Joieux/truth-explains-cybersecurity/scripts/video_01_what_cybersecurity_is.md

 You just need habits
 that make you hard to scam.

-Pause.
+…

 Alright.

-That is enough for today.
+That’s enough for today.

 If this helped you,
 stay with me.

+We’re building understanding,
-We are building understanding, not rushing perfection.
+not rushing perfection.

 And if you want more of this,